shu69bham/dotnet-interview-preparation/README.md

 ### `.NET SDK vs .NET Runtime` -

-.NET SDK is a complete package(superset) that comprises of all components needed to develop as well as run .net applications on a machine.
+.NET SDK is a complete package(**superset**) that comprises of all components needed to **develop as well as run .net applications** on a machine.
 Used in development environment.

-.NET Runtime is only used for running .NET Applications.
+.NET Runtime is **only used for running .NET Applications**.
 It does not include kit for developing apps.
 Used in production environment.

 ### `Compilation Process` -